thu-ml/tianshou/README.md

 ### Reproducible and High Quality Result

-Tianshou has its unit tests.
-Different from other platforms, **the unit tests include the full agent training procedure for all of the implemented algorithms**.
+Tianshou has its tests.
+Different from other platforms, **the tests include the full agent training procedure for all of the implemented algorithms**.
 It would be failed once if it could not train an agent to perform well enough on limited epochs on toy scenarios.
-The unit tests secure the reproducibility of our platform.
+The tests secure the reproducibility of our platform.
 Check out the [GitHub Actions](https://github.com/thu-ml/tianshou/actions) page for more detail.

 The Atari/Mujoco benchmark results are under [examples/atari/](examples/atari/) and [examples/mujoco/](examples/mujoco/) folders. **Our Mujoco result can beat most of existing benchmark.**